A Responsible Retailer

 Reducing our carbon footprint

 In March 2010 Iceland was officially certified as having attained the Carbon Trust Standard, after achieving a 15% reduction in carbon emissions relative to turnover over the three year assessment period, and an absolute reduction in emissions of 2%.
-This has been further reduced to date, with a real term absolute year on year decrease of 2.5%.
+Building on this success, we had achieved an absolute reduction in carbon emissions of 8% by 2015.

 We have a Climate Change Agreement (CCA) with DEFRA covering all our distribution centres, under which we committed to achieve a cut in energy consumption of 12% in these sites by March 2013.
-This was achieved and the CCA was recently extended by a further three years.
+This was achieved and the CCA was further extended by three years to 2016.

-Our vehicle fleet is regularly renewed with the aim of maximising fuel economy and minimising emissions.
-Our policy is to replace vehicles after five years’ service and all our new trucks meet the Euro 5 standard, which is the highest for minimising vehicle emissions.
+Our heavy goods vehicle fleet is regularly renewed with the aim of maximising fuel economy and minimising emissions.
+Our policy is to replace vehicles after five years’ service and all our new trucks meet the Euro 6 standard, which is the highest for minimising vehicle emissions.
 Speed limiters are set to 53mph to conserve energy and auto shutdown mechanisms are fitted to trucks if their engines are left idling for more than three minutes.
-We are undertaking trials of trailers with aerodynamic side kits to improve efficiency.
+Telematics is fitted to all vehicles to monitor driving styles, to ensure that they are driven in the safest and most economical manner.
+New legislation introduced in November 2015 has led to the introduction of advanced emergency braking and lane departure warning safety features, which are fitted as standard to our new heavy goods vehicles.
+New build trailers are fitted with aerodynamic corner cappings and vortex generators to the rear of the roof, which reduces fuel consumption.

 Iceland has also consistently adopted forward-thinking policies aimed at minimising the environmental impact of refrigerants through careful selection of appropriate materials and the thorough maintenance of equipment.
 In 1989 we built one of the first plants to recycle CFCs, and established a free recovery and recycling service to remove CFCs from our customers’ old appliances.
-Since 1994 all of our warehouse developments have used climate-friendly ammonia as their exclusive refrigerant.
+Since 1994 all of our warehouse developments have used climate-friendly ammonia as their exclusive refrigerant, and this is now used exclusively in all our RDCs.
 In 1998 we launched the Kyoto range of eco-friendly domestic fridges and freezers, uniquely endorsed by Greenpeace.
 In 1999 we became the first UK retailer to open a store using only natural refrigerants comprising CO2 remote frozen and HC water chillers for chilled cabinet cooling.
-We are currently trialling the use of more environmentally friendly hydrocarbon refrigerants in freezers in a number of our stores.
+Our equipment replacement policy focuses on the use of environmentally friendly hydrocarbon refrigerants in our store equipment, wherever legislation allows us to do so.

 Minimising waste and promoting recycling